vgb-codes/automata-theory-py/finite-state-machine/deterministic-finite-automata/README.md

 1. Finite set of states Q
 2. Finite set of input symbols called alphabet SIGMA
-3. Transition Function RHO: Q X E -> Q
+3. Transition Function DELTA: Q X E -> Q
 4. An initial or START_STATE
 5. A set of ACCEPT_STATES